AllenOrpia/AllenOrpia/README.md

   <img src="https://media.giphy.com/media/M9gbBd9nbDrOTu1Mqx/giphy.gif" width="100"/>
 </div>

-I am an aspiring Full Stack Developer based in California.
+I am a Full Stack Developer based in California.
 I love building innovative web applications and exploring new technologies.
 Here you can find some of the projects I've worked on as well as the technologies and languages I am proficient in.

 ## 🚀 Skills and Technologies